A trip to Puglia in its most representative city. Discover Bari like a local and find out why it should be on your bucket list.

 Bari cuisine is as sparkling, imaginative and tasty as you can guess a Pugliese town might offer.
 And it's flexible, too.
 Not only orecchiette, horse ragù, brasciole, cavatelli, rice potatoes and mussels.
 These are all traditional dishes you absolutely must try, of course.

-Every Bari resident has their favourite bakery, so don't be shy: ask a local for advice and try them all.
+Every Bari resident has their favourite panificio, so don't be shy and ask a local for advice to try them all.

 You'll probably still want to try something calorific and tasty after the last bite.
 So, go for sgagliozze, pieces of fried polenta typical of Bari, and popizze, round fritters to eat hot and crispy.

 Last but not least, its majesty il panzerotto.
-Before ordering one at a friggitoria, pause for an examination of conscience: do you feel like having it as a snack?
+Before ordering one at a friggitoria, pause for an inner examination: do you feel like having it as a snack?
 These half-moon-shaped doughs can be large and stuffed enough to replace a complete meal.
 A nibble for daredevils.

 Leave your car outside your hotel or in one of the car parks on the outskirts.
 Shuttle services connect them with the city centre.